statamic/docs/content/collections/knowledge-base/storing-entries-in-a-database.md

 One of Statamic's great features is being able to throw data of any type into an entry and without needing to create corresponding columns in a database.
 But here we are in database land, and we need a table and some columns.

 Here's what our database schema will look like.
-We'll have a number of columns to hold common, required fields like `id`, `site`, and so on.
+We'll have a number of columns to hold common fields like `id`, `site`, and so on.
 Additionally, we'll create a `data` column that will store JSON for all of the blueprint-defined fields.

 ``` php
 public function up()